 (We’ve included links below to help you navigate the page.)

-- IT Automation refers to the tools and practices used to automate jobs, batch processes, and workflows in IT.
+- IT Automation is using tools and practices to automate jobs, batch processes, and workflows in IT..

 - IT Automation is being leveraged to mitigate the pressures of digital proliferation and market forces.

 - There are a variety of types of IT Automation offering a wide range of use cases and capabilities.

 - IT Automation is quickly evolving and incorporating new technologies such as machine learning and artificial intelligence to optimize efficiency and scalability.

 IT Automation is the process of using practices and tools to automate jobs, batch processes, and workflows to reduce manual intervention.
 IT automation provides professionals with tools and processes to save time, increase efficiency, and reduce operating costs.

 The key difference between IT Automation and common point solutions such as native schedulers, home-grown tools, and custom scripts is that IT Automation solutions are designed to integrate a variety of digital tools by automating workflows from multiple sources.

 IT Automation is a broad term that encompasses many different types of tools and strategies.
 As we’ll see below, IT Automation solutions offer a wide variety of capabilities that can be sub-divided into other fields of automation.

 IT Automation is great for automating and scheduling repetitive, time-consuming, and error-prone tasks.
 This includes large batch processes that must be completed daily, large data transfers, or error-prone data entry tasks.

 By automating manual, time-consuming processes, IT professionals are able to save themselves time, reduce operating costs, and increase efficiency.
 Moreover, by reducing manual interventions into otherwise error-prone tasks, IT can improve SLA management.